alexbudmsft/dbgscript/docs/Python/Classes/Thread.rst

-.. default-domain:: py

-.. currentmodule:: dbgscript
+.. py:currentmodule:: dbgscript
+.. rb:currentmodule:: DbgScript

-Thread class
+Thread
 =================

+Python

-.. class:: Thread
+.. py:class:: Thread

+Ruby

-Thread attributes
+.. rb:class:: Thread

+Attributes
 ----------------------

+Python

+.. py:attribute:: Thread.engine_id

+Ruby

-.. attribute:: Thread.engine_id
+.. rb:attr_reader:: Thread.engine_id

    The debugger engine thread identifier.

    :rtype: int

-.. attribute:: Thread.thread_id
+.. py:attribute:: Thread.thread_id

    Get the name of the object, if available.
 Some objects have no name, for example if they were created from array elements.
 Returns a :class:`Thread`.

-.. attribute:: Thread.teb
+.. py:attribute:: Thread.teb

    Get the name of the object, if available.
 Some objects have no name, for example if they were created from array elements.
 Returns a :class:`Thread`.

-.. attribute:: Thread.current_frame
+.. py:attribute:: Thread.current_frame

    Get the name of the object, if available.
 Some objects have no name, for example if they were created from array elements.
 Returns a :class:`Thread`.